-We’ve re-purposed our Elfa system that we bought twenty-seven years ago.
-Even with heavy daily use for almost three decades (we bought this product in 1989) and through the stress of several moves, Elfa has proven itself.
+We’ve re-purposed our wire drawer system that we bought twenty-seven years ago.
+Even with heavy daily use for almost three decades (we bought this product in 1989) and through the stress of several moves, it has proven itself.

 After a few tiny adjustments – like the way the door swings and some slight interior tweaking – we think we’ve found a no-cost solution to our most critical remodeling job – a new dry-goods pantry, or …

-an awesome shoe rack!
+… an awesome shoe rack!

 We’ll keep you posted!

 If you want to see our exact route, click here.

 *photos in this post (unless otherwise noted) were taken and copyrighted by Living In Beauty.

 6 thoughts on “Need vs Want”

 This was the greatest read.
 After downsizing our near 30 years to make the grand return to Austria, our life consists of six plastic tubs, three guitars and a bike.
 We’re tweeting all of that as we go along….but it’s incredibly freeing, ya know?
 I love your writing and can’t wait to read each installment!
 Mwah to you both!